alinush/alinush.github.io/_posts/_drafts/2024-07-21-elliptic-curves.md

 {: .info}
 A [note on **(non)singular** elliptic curves](/pictures/cost12/singular.png), whose future relevance I am unsure of.
+Q: Why are singular curves bad?

+## TODOs

- - TODO: group law explanation; plus, link to [picture](/pictures/cost12/group-law.png)
+ - explain group addition law; plus, link to [picture](/pictures/cost12/group-law.png)
- - TODO: Why is the 3rd intersection point flipped over in the additional law?
+ - Why is the 3rd intersection point flipped over ("reflected") in the additional law?
+Would DL be easy w/o that?
+ - Affine vs. projective coordinates
+ - group axioms
+    + closure, by virtue of R being the third root of the cubic polynomial (whose first two roots were the points P and Q)
+    + associativity
+ - weirstrass model is not ideal for fast impl. of the group addition law
+    + projective coordinates avoid inversions (may be worth only mentioning it? cause lots of details to cover)
+    + jacobi quartic form (just mention it; too advanced for now)
+ - the order of E(F_q)
+ - hasse bound

 ## Acknowledgements